MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-facebook-channel.md

 ---
 title: Configure a Facebook channel
-description: Learn how to configure a Facebook channel and corresponding Facebook pages in Omnichannel for Customer Service. ms.date: 06/14/2024 ms.topic: how-to
+description: Learn how to configure a Facebook channel and corresponding Facebook pages. ms.date: 06/14/2024 ms.topic: how-to
 author: lalexms